 Section 347.
-The Department of Human Services is hereby authorized to contract for the services of guardians and conservators who will act on behalf of individuals that are recipients of services through the agency's programs including, but not limited to, the program for the mentally retarded individuals with intellectual disabilities and the adult protective services program.
-The Department is authorized to reimburse such guardians and conservators for any expenses determined to be reimburseable reimbursable by the Department and incurred as a result of their services as guardian or conservator.
+The Department of Human Services is hereby authorized to contract for the services of guardians and conservators who will act on behalf of individuals that are recipients of services through the agency's programs including, but not limited to, the program for the mentally retarded intellectually disabled and the adult protective services program.
+The Department is authorized to reimburse such guardians and conservators for any expenses determined to be reimburseable by the Department and incurred as a result of their services as guardian or conservator.

 SECTION 42.
 AMENDATORY 56 O.S.
 2011, Section 530.2, is amended to read as follows:

-Section 530.2 A. It is the purpose and policy of the Oklahoma Adult Companion Home Certification Act to ensure maintenance of minimum standards for the care and protection of mentally retarded or developmentally disabled adults with intellectual or developmental disabilities, and to encourage and assist adult companion homes in achieving maximum standards.
+Section 530.2.
+A. It is the purpose and policy of the Oklahoma Adult Companion Home Certification Act to ensure maintenance of minimum standards for the care and protection of mentally retarded or developmentally intellectually disabled adults, and to encourage and assist adult companion homes in achieving maximum standards.

-B. In order to provide care for mentally retarded or developmentally disabled adults with intellectual or developmental disabilities in adult companion homes, a certificate shall be obtained from the Department of Human Services.
-Such certificate shall be issued on the basis of meeting minimum standards which are essential for the health and welfare of any mentally retarded or developmentally disabled adult with intellectual or developmental disabilities placed for care in such home.
+- B. In order to provide care for mentally retarded or developmentally intellectually disabled adults in adult companion homes, a certificate shall be obtained from the Department of Human Services.
+Such certificate shall be issued on the basis of meeting minimum standards which are essential for the health and welfare of any mentally retarded or developmentally intellectually disabled adult placed for care in such home. - SECTION 43.

-SECTION 43.
 AMENDATORY 56 O.S.
-2011, Section 530.3, is amended to read as follows:

-Section 530.3 For purposes of the provisions of the Oklahoma Adult Companion Home Certification Act:

-1. "Department" means the Department of Human Services; and

-2. "Adult companion home" means any home or establishment, funded and certified by the Department of Human Services, which provides homelike residential accommodations and supportive assistance to three or fewer mentally retarded or developmentally disabled adults with intellectual or developmental disabilities.
+2011, Section 530.3, is amended to read as follows: - Section 530.3.
+For purposes of the provisions of the Oklahoma Adult Companion Home Certification Act: - 1.
+"Department" means the Department of Human Services; and - 2.
+"Adult companion home" means any home or establishment, funded and certified by the Department of Human Services, which provides homelike residential accommodations and supportive assistance to three or fewer mentally retarded or developmentally intellectually disabled adults.